Iosvex/iosvex/README.md

 Class 11.
 Commerce + CS.
 Full-time problem solver.

 I code by vibe — if it feels right, I build it.
 If it's boring, I automate it.
 If it's hard,
-I use AI to cheat my way through it faster than most people understand the problem.
+I use AI to get through it faster than most people understand the problem.

 I don't grind.
 I leverage.
 Python and C++ are my weapons.
 AI is my unfair advantage.

 I'm not here to learn slowly.
-I'm here to figure out the fastest path from zero to something that actually works.
+I'm here to figure out the fastest path
+from zero to something that actually works.

 </td>